plchiulab/plchiulab_old_website/research.md

 <br>

 ##### Energy-related molecular mechanisms
 We are interested in how a cell produce or utilize energy to sustain its life.
-Our research focus on the photosynthetic RC-FMO complex and ATP synthase motors.
+Our research currently focus on the photosynthetic RC-FMO complex and ATP synthase motors.
+We use both cryo-EM and molecular simulation methods to understand the energy transduction in the RC-FMO complex.

 <br>
 <p align="center">